neuralml/neuralml.github.io/README.md

-# Neural &amp; Machine Learning Group @ University of Bristol
+# Neural &amp; Machine Learning Group @ University of Oxford

-This is repository for the [Neural &amp; Machine Learning Group](http://neuralml.github.io/), part of [Bristol CNU](http://bristolcnu.github.io/).
+This is repository for the [Neural &amp; Machine Learning Group](http://neuralml.github.io/), part of Oxford Neurotheory.
 We use Jekyll to run our Github page that builds upon the template from the [Kording lab webpage](http://kordinglab.com/).

 ## Run the page locally